Post Graduate Diploma in Survey Data Analysis for Development (CG038ECO15)

 * Examinations: To be confirmed

-- ECO4120S Research Project workshop and deadline: To be confirmed
+- ECO4120S Research Project workshop and deadline: Mid December

-If students want to finish within one year they will need to hand in their project before re-registration day (± 2nd week of February).
+If students want to finish within one year they will need to hand in their project by mid December.
 More details on the modules.

 Entrance Requirements